afel-project/browsing-history-webext/README.md

 _Microsoft Edge_ is expected to be the next to support this standard.

+If you want to __build__ the extension from source you will need the [Yarn package manager](https://yarnpkg.com).

 ## Installation
 A version of this extension is available on extension stores for some of the browsers listed above.
 To ensure you get the latest, development version, you might want to install it as an unpackaged extension after setting your browser to accept developer-mode extensions.

-1. Download or git clone into a local directory.
+1. Download or `git clone` this repository into a local directory.
+2. Import external dependencies.
+From the command line:

+       $ cd browser-history-webext
+       $ yarn install
-2. In Chrome, go to settings, and choose extensions on the right hand menu (View -> Show Extensions in Opera, Add-ons in Firefox)
+3. In your Web browser, choose the menu option for managing extensions (View -> Show Extensions in Opera, Add-ons in Firefox)
-3. At the top of the page, click on "Developer mode" if not already enabled.
+4. At the top of the page, click on "Developer mode" if not already enabled.
-4. Use "Load unpacked extension" to select the directory where the extension has been downloaded.
+5. Use "Load unpacked extension" to select the directory where the extension has been downloaded.

 Please make sure to read and accept the [Terms and Conditions](http://data.afel-project.eu/catalogue/index.php/terms-browsing/) before downloading and activating this browser extension.

 ## Use
 As soon as the extension is enabled, a new tab should appear in your browser showing a login page to the AFEL data platform.
-Please (register)[http://data.afel-project.eu/catalogue/wp-login.php?action=register] if you don't already have an account.
+Please [register](http://data.afel-project.eu/catalogue/wp-login.php?action=register) if you don't already have an account.
 Once logged in, the extension will have obtained all the details needed to updload data about browsing activity on the AFEL Data Platform.
 A small icon will have also appeared on the right hand side of the browser's address bar, showing that the extension is active.
 Clicking on this icon will give you a link to the [AFEL User Dashboard](http://data.afel-project.eu/catalogue/index.php/user-dashboard/) where you can monitor your own activity from this and other AFEL extractors.

 ## Workflow